bbourq7/Ln_school/README.md

 # README.md #
 #New comment to test git diff
 #Test2
+#Fork branch upate to updateREADME for future merge

 Important steps for git workflow:

 1. Initialize repository with git init